-In Europe, implementation of the REPowerEU plan continues in 2023 to make Europe independent from Russian fossil fuels and reinforce the desire to increase renewable energy targets for 2030.
-Measures are also being prepared in response to the US IRA, to develop the European industry of carbon neutral technologies, rare metals and critical materials.
-At the same time, a mechanism has been adopted to reduce imports of high-carbon products.
-Finally, discussions are underway on a reform of the electricity market.
+In Europe, implementation of the REPowerEU plan continues to make Europe independent from Russian fossil fuels and strengthen the commitment to increase renewable energy targets for 2030.
+Measures are also being prepared in response to the US IRA, in connection with the European Green Deal, to develop the European industry of carbon neutral technologies, rare metals and critical materials.
+Discussions on the reform of the electricity market are ongoing.
+The amended Renewable Energy Directive is being adopted to achieve the reduction of CO2 emissions by 55% by 2030 (Fit for 55) and to raise targets from 32% to 42.5%.
+Finally, the launch of an upcoming Wind Power Package was announced to accelerate development of this technology.